pnxl/google-photos-album-scraper/README.md

 # google-photos-album-scraper

-like the name says, this is a simple scraper for google photos albums that returns all images as json
+like the name says, this is a simple scraper for google photos albums that pushes each image to a Supabase storage pool and database.

 ## Usage